-McCrossan Boys Ranch will comply with any and all requests for information from the South Dakota Department of Education, Special Programs Office related to its obligation to provide general supervision over LEAs in the state.
+McCrossan Boys Ranch, through its agreement with East Dakota Educational Cooperative as the LEA, will comply with any and all requests for information from the South Dakota Department of Education, Special Programs Office related to its obligation to provide general supervision over LEAs in the state.
 This includes any and all requests for information or data related to monitoring and compliance with regulations as established by the SEA.